mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 ## MASTER OF ENTERPRISE

 ![[BltStrk-411989.jpg|50]][[BltStrk-411989.jpg|Deck Plans]]
-The largest ship in the LFC fleet, _Master of Enterprise_ is a modified 400 ton Subsidised Merchant.
+The largest ship in the LFC fleet, _Master of Enterprise_ is a modified 400 ton Subsidized Merchant.
 The Low Berths have been converted into an additional stateroom, boosting its ‘in comfort’ passenger capacity to 14 staterooms.
 Its two forward turrets are mounted with pulse lasers calibrated for drilling, and the hold carries two survey drones and a cargo drone.

 Master of Enterprise offers travel in relative comfort for a Belter ship.
 As it is primarily a cargo hauler, any luxuries found in a typical stateroom have been stripped back to the basics, but the entire party of characters will be travelling to The Factory in greater comfort, and with more space, than they might be used to in, say, a Seeker or singleship.